Lindsey O. Graham Sanctioning Russia and Iran Act of 2026

-The Sanctioning Russia Act of 2025 (S.1241) is a proposed bipartisan bill introduced in the 119th U.S. Congress that gives the US president the option to impose extensive new sanctions on Russia and countries that purchase Russian energy and other critical exports, in response to the continuing Russian invasion of Ukraine and Russia's refusal to engage in peace negotiations.
+The Lindsey O. Graham Sanctioning Russia and Iran Act of 2026 (H.R.
+5334), previous versions of which were referred to as the Sanctioning Russia Act, is a 2026 act by the 119th U.S. Congress that gives the president the option to impose extensive new tariffs and sanctions on Russia and countries that purchase Russian energy products and other critical exports, in response to the continuing Russian invasion of Ukraine and Russia's refusal to engage in peace negotiations.

-Its proposed measures include a 500% tariff on imports from nations buying Russian oil, natural gas, petroleum products, or uranium, along with expanded restrictions on Russian sovereign debt and financial transactions involving sanctioned entities.

-The legislation was introduced in the Senate by Lindsey Graham and co-sponsored by a bipartisan supermajority of at least 81 senators.
+The initial version of the legislation was introduced in the Senate by Lindsey Graham and Richard Blumenthal, and co-sponsored by a bipartisan supermajority of 84 senators (out of 100 total).
 In the House of Representatives, a companion bill (H.R.
-2548) was introduced by Brian Fitzpatrick with 83 cosponsors.
+2548) was introduced by Brian Fitzpatrick with 151 bipartisan cosponsors (out of 435 total voting members).